MakafuiPrime/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a first directory in an existing one
+Moving a file into a directory